1nterp/1nterp.github.io/content/posts/2011-10-11-crowdsourcing.md

   <blockquote>
     <p>
-      Crowdsourcing platforms such as Amazon&#8217;s Mechanical Turk make it possible to organize crowd workers to perform tasks like translation or image labelling on demand.
+      Crowdsourcing platforms such as Amazon's Mechanical Turk make it possible to organize crowd workers to perform tasks like translation or image labelling on demand.
 Building these workflows is challenging: how much should you pay crowd workers? can you trust the output of each worker? how can you coordinate workers to perform complicated high-level tasks?
 Qurk helps you build crowd-powered data processing workflows using a PIG-like language while tackling these challenges on your behalf.
     </p>

     <p>